30 Years Drug Free

 When I completed rehab, I knew that the only way I could maintain my abstinence was to get a job that would not allow me to use.
 I was fortunate to get a job in a drug residential rehabilitation centre.
 This kept me in touch with a world that I understood and one that I felt that I could thrive in, as well as allowing me to manage my transition from being a rehab resident into civilian life.

 I have been in this field for 29 years and now run my own company.
 What my new life has given me is a completely different perception of what life can be.
 I really value my freedom because now I clearly understand what freedom means, and really try to put myself in a position where I do not give my power away.
-I realise now that I really like connection, and this does not have to be a physical connection.
+I realize now that I really like connection, and this does not have to be a physical connection.

 I have now stopped comparing myself to others, because when I did I could never win.
 I’ve realized my ex-drug use didn’t make me any less of a person than anyone else, but I had an investment in believing that it did.

 This book is dedicated to anyone who is either in recovery, or is struggling with their relationship with drugs.
 I hope you all find what it is you’re looking for, and what you deserve, and remember, you are the one that’s in control if you choose to believe it.